pravega/pravega-samples/pravega-client-examples/src/main/java/io/pravega/example/streamprocessing/README.md

   and writes them to a Pravega stream (referred to as stream1).

 - [ExactlyOnceMultithreadedProcessor](ExactlyOnceMultithreadedProcessor.java):
-  This application continuously reads events from stream1, performs a stateful computation to generate output events, and writes the output event to another Pravega stream (referred to as stream2).
+  This application continuously reads events from stream1, performs a stateless computation to generate output events, and writes the output event to another Pravega stream (referred to as stream2).
   It uses the exactly-once algorithms described below.